 - Heat the heavy cream until it is simmering.
 You can heat it on the stove or in the microwave.

 - Add the butter, if using, to the chocolate and pour the heavy cream evenly on top.
 Let the warm cream and chocolate sit for 5 minutes minutes.
 Add the vanilla extract then stir until the chocolate has completely melted.
 Place a piece of plastic wrap directly on the surface (to avoid condensation) and refrigerate for 1-2 hours.
-Tip: Pour into a flat shallow dish, such as a 8×8 inch baking pan, so the mixture evenly and quickly sets.
+Tip: Pour into a flat shallow dish, such as a 8-inch square baking pan, so the mixture evenly and quickly sets.

 - Scoop the set truffle mixture into 2 teaspoon-sized mounds.
-This cookie scoop is the perfect size.
+This small cookie scoop is the perfect size.
 For larger truffles, 1 Tablespoon size mounds.
 Roll each into balls.
 This gets a little sticky, so see my tips above.

 - Roll each into toppings, if desired.
 Truffles taste best at room temperature!